The Hilbert scheme of hyperelliptic Jacobians and moduli of Picard sheaves: Ramification of Torelli and the Hilbert scheme

 where $K_C$ is the canonical line bundle of $C$.
-By a theorem of Max Noether \cite[Chapter III \S~2]{ACGH}, the map $\mu_C$ is surjective if and only if $C$ is non-hyperelliptic (see also \cite{Griffiths1,Andreotti58} for different proofs), which proves part (i) of Theorem \ref{LSthm}.
-So in the non-hyperelliptic case, $\Hilb_{C/J}$ is isomorphic to $J$, the family of translations.
-On the other hand, if $C$ is hyperelliptic, the quotient $H^0(C,N_C)/H^1(C,\O_C) = \textrm{Im }\partial$ has dimension $g-2$, as shown directly in \cite[Section 2]{OS1} by choosing appropriate bases of differentials.
-Thus also part (ii) of Theorem \ref{LSthm} follows, over a field of arbitrary characteristic.
+For a modern, fully detailed proof of the identification $\sigma^\vee = \mu_C$, we refer the reader to \cite[Theorem 4.3]{Landesman:2019aa}.
+By a theorem of Max Noether \cite[Chapter III \S~2]{ACGH}, the map $\mu_C$ is surjective if and only if $C$ is non-hyperelliptic (see also \cite{Griffiths1,Andreotti58} for different proofs).
+If $C$ is hyperelliptic, the quotient $H^0(C,N_C)/H^1(C,\O_C) = \textrm{Im }\partial$ has dimension $g-2$, as shown directly in \cite[Section 2]{OS1} by choosing appropriate bases of differentials.
+This proves part (i) of Theorem \ref{LSthm}, along with the count $h^0(C,N_C) = 2g-2$ (and the non-reducedness statement) of part (ii).
+So in the non-hyperelliptic case, $\Hilb_{C/J}$ is smooth of dimension $g$.

+To finish the proof of part (ii), suppose $C$ is hyperelliptic, and let $D\subset J$ be a closed $1$-dimensional $k$-subscheme defining a point of $\Hilb_{C/J}$.
+Then $D$ is represented by the \emph{minimal cohomology class}

+on $J$.
+This implies at once that $D$ generates $J$, and that $D\cdot \Theta_C = g$.
+Therefore, by Theorem \ref{Coll}, $(\Pic^0D,\Theta_D)$ and $(J,\Theta_C)$ are isomorphic as principally polarised abelian varieties.
+By Torelli's theorem, this implies (using also that $C$ is hyperelliptic) that $D$ is a translate of $C$.
+Thus $\Hilb_{C/J}$ is irreducible of dimension $g$, and its $k$-points coincide with those of $J$.
+The result follows. \end{proofof}

+\begin{cor} Let $J$ be the Jacobian of a non-hyperelliptic curve $C$.
+Then the family of translations of $C$ inside $J$ induces an isomorphism